nameko/nameko-grpc/README.md

 # nameko-grpc

-This is a prototype implementation of a GRPC server and client for use in [nameko](https://nameko.io) microservices.
+This is a prototype implementation of a gRPC server and client for use in [nameko](https://nameko.io) microservices.

 All four of the request-response patterns are implemented and tested: